 The military mission of Colnel Francis Edward Younghusband to Tibet, who captured Gyatse and forced the Tibetans to sign a convention in 1903-04 among other things to conduct trade, firmed up the Anglo-Tibet trade.

-Subsequently two conventions were signed between China and the Great Britain in 1906 and 1908 which formalised and initiated the trade between two buddhist nations- Tibet and Sikkim.
+Subsequently two conventions were signed between China and Great Britain in 1906 and 1908 which formalised and initiated the trade between two buddhist nations- Tibet and Sikkim.

-But despite repeated insistence, the reopening of the trade route was delayed due to a number of factors including non-recognition of Sikkim as a constituent of India and bilateral dispute over territories.
+But despite repeated insistence the reopening of the trade route was delayed due to a number of factors including non-recognition of Sikkim as a constituent of India and bilateral dispute over territories.

-The visit of former Prime Minister Rajiv Gandhi to China in 1988 and the subsequent visits by a number of top dignitaries of both countries including President Jiang Zemin to India in 1996, Prime Minister Narasimha Rao's and A B Vajpayee's visit to China and Premier Wen Jiabo's visit to India in 2005 improved the bilateral relations and eased tension between the two countries to a great extent.
+The visit of former Prime Minister Rajiv Gandhi to China in 1988 and the subsequent exchange of visit by a number of top dignitaries of both countries including President Jiang Zemin to India in 1996, Prime Minister Narasimha Rao's and A B Vajpayee's visit to China and Premier Wen Jiabo's visit to India in 2005 improved the bilateral relations and eased tension between the two countries to a great extent.